aptos-labs/Aptos-Unity-SDK/README.md

 ### License ###

-Unity2Aptos is released under the Apache 2.0 license.
+Aptos-Unity-SDK is released under the Apache 2.0 license.
 [See LICENSE](https://github.com/MarcoDotIO/Aptos-Unity-SDK/blob/main/LICENSE) for details.